fgcz/rawDiag/README.md

 ### 3.4.
 FAQ

-#### I would like to load multiple files into a single dataframe to do comparisons; what is the preferred method for doing so?
+#### I would like to load multiple files into a single `data.frame` to do comparisons; what is the preferred method for doing so?

 ```{r}
 library(parallel)